 - Abstracts must be 100 words or fewer.
 Please check that the abstract on your PDF complies.
 If the abstract is too long, your paper will be sent back to you to fix.

 - Font size: The text must be in an 11 point or larger typeface.
 To determine your paper’s font size:

 - Open your PDF file in Adobe Acrobat Professional.

-- Next go to Tools>Advance Editing>TouchUp Text Tool.
+- Go to Tools>Advance Editing>TouchUp Text Tool.

-- Do not use endnotes!
+- Do not use endnotes.
 Use footnotes instead.

-- Do not worry about the style guidelines for tables and figures.
+- Tables and figures may be imbedded in the main text or appear at the end of the paper.
+Do not worry about the style guidelines for tables and figures.
 If your paper is accepted, you will be able to make the necessary changes.